 Benefits of Yoga Therapy for Addiction Recovery

 As previously said, yoga soothes you during times of acute anxiety.
 It also prevents ongoing anxiety and depression often felt in early recovery.
 Through meditation in yoga, you spark your body’s natural “relaxation response.”
 This lowers your heart rate, blood pressure, adrenaline, and stress hormone levels.
-Yoga helps you cope with your past, such as trauma.
+Yoga helps you cope with your past, such as dealing with traumatic events you may have experienced.

 - Slows racing thoughts